Which is the Best Boat Lift? Hydrohoist v. Boat Floater

 So how does Hydrohoist compare to Boat Floater of Oklahoma?
 When it comes to boat lifts in in Oklahoma, one must think of not only the quality of lift, but the water that the lift is being placed on.
 Oklahoma lakes are known for being beautiful and fun weekend getaways but that fun comes with rough water.
 There are really only two lifts manufacturers worth considering, Boat Floater and Hydrohoist.
 Why choose one over the other?
 That’s the question this article attempts to answer.

 Hydrohoist has been manufacturing boat lifts since 1964.
 And since then, they have had design updates that have improved the look and function of their typical boat lifts.
 Boat Floater has been manufacturing boat lifts since 1974 and one model in particular, the Classic Model has changed very little since then.
 The reason it hasn’t changed much is that it works.
 It works great in fact, the Classic Model boat lift should be of particular interest as a unique option for Oklahoma boaters.
 Boat Floater of Oklahoma has built a reputation as Oklahoma’s boat lift specialist and is the exclusive distributer for this design.
+A good number of the lifts we install in Oklahoma are pontoon boat lifts and tritoon boat lifts.
+More and more boaters are choosing a pontoon boat.
+They are stable boats, fun to operate and comfortable for families or groups of friends to move about on.
+So if you are one of the many boaters that are choosing a pontoon boat lifts or tritoon, chances are you will need a pontoon boat lift.

 Classic Model is Best Boat Lift for Some